-In addition to the degree of Master of Arts (Honours), the School of French also offers a course leading to the award of the pass degree of Master of Arts (part-time course).
+In addition to the degrees of Master of Arts (Honours) and Doctor of Philosophy, the School of French also offers a course leading to the award of the pass degree of Master of Arts (part-time course).

 This course consists of eight fourteen-hour seminar courses over four consecutive sessions.
 Candidates must also submit a thesis on an approved subject to be taken preferably from an area covered by the seminars.